lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Terminology
 This section defines the terminology and acronyms used in this document.

 * All-0.
-Fragment format for the last frame of a window.
+The fragment format for the last frame of a window that is not the last one of a packet (see Window in this glossary).

 * All-1.
-Fragment format for the last frame of a packet.
+The fragment format for the last frame of the packet.

 * All-0 empty.
-Fragment format without payload for requesting the Bitmap when the Retransmission Timer expires in a window that is not the last one for a fragmented packet transmission.
+An All-0 fragment without a payload.
+It is used to request the Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.

 * All-1 empty.
-Fragment format without payload for requesting the Bitmap when the Retransmission Timer expires in the last window.
+An All-1 fragment without a payload.
+It is used to request the Bitmap when the Retransmission Timer expires in the last window of a packet.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.

 * APP-IID: Application Interface Identifier.
-Second part of the IPv6 address to identify the application interface
+Second part of the IPv6 address that identifies the application server interface.

-* Bi: Bidirectional, a rule entry that applies in both directions.
+* Bi: Bidirectional, a rule entry that applies to headers of packets travelling in both directions (Up and Dw).

+* Bitmap: a field of bits in an acknowledgment message that tells the sender which fragments of a window were correctly received.

 * C: Checked bit.
-Used in an acknowledgment (ACK) header to determine when the MIC is correct (1) or not (0).
+Used in an acknowledgment (ACK) header to determine if the MIC locally computed by the receiver matches (1) the received MIC or not (0).

 * CDA: Compression/Decompression Action.
-An action that is performed for both functionalities to compress a header field or to recover its original value in the decompression phase.
+Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.

-* Context: A set of rules used to compress/decompress headers
+* Context: A set of rules used to compress/decompress headers.

 * Dev: Device.
-A Node connected to the LPWAN.
+A node connected to the LPWAN.
 A Dev may implement SCHC.

 * Dev-IID: Device Interface Identifier.
-Second part of the IPv6 address to identify the device interface
+Second part of the IPv6 address that identifies the device interface.

-* DI: Direction Indicator is a differentiator for matching in order to be able to have different values for both sides.
+* DI: Direction Indicator.
+This field tells which direction of packet travel (Up, Dw or Bi) a rule applies to.
+This allows for assymmetric processing.

-* DTag: Datagram Tag is a fragmentation header field that is set to the same value for all fragments carrying the same IPv6 datagram.
+* DTag: Datagram Tag.
+This fragmentation header field is set to the same value for all fragments carrying the same IPv6 datagram.

-* Dw: Down Link direction for compression, from SCHC C/D to Dev
+* Dw: Down Link.
+Indicates the direction from SCHC C/D to Dev.

-* FCN: Fragment Compressed Number is a fragmentation header field that carries an efficient representation of a larger-sized fragment number.
+* FCN: Fragment Compressed Number.
+This fragmentation header field carries an efficient representation of a larger-sized fragment number.

-* FID: Field Identifier is an index to describe the header fields in the Rule
+* FID: Field Identifier.
+This is an index to describe the header fields in a Rule.

-* FL: Field Length is a value to identify if the field is fixed or variable length.
+* FL: Field Length.
+This tells if the field is of fixed or variable length.
+In the former case, FL also contains the length value.

-* FP: Field Position is a value that is used to identify each instance a field appears in the header.
+* FP: Field Position is a value that is used to distinguish between occurences of a field in the header, when there are several.

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}